kobeshegu/ECCV2022_WaveGAN/readme.md

 ```

 Feel free to contact kobeshegu@gmail.com if you have any question!
-Our code is heavily based on LoFGAN, we thanks their great work!
+Our code is heavily based on [LoFGAN](https://github.com/edward3862/LoFGAN-pytorch), where you can download the datasets we used in this paper.
+We thanks a lot for their great work!

 ## Citation: